tjhorner/makerbotd/README.md

 ![](https://user-images.githubusercontent.com/2646487/57029732-71b08a00-6bf7-11e9-90ad-3f3339c0d181.png)

+You can do even more: suspend/resume print jobs, get the current state (progress, step, time left) of a print, cancel a print entirely...

 ## Setup

 Since makerbotd is a daemon, it expects to be run as a background process.
 If you use systemd, you can install the `makerbotd` service with `make install-systemd` (may need sudo).
 This command will: